 MANDATE LETTER OF [name of organisation] APPLYING FOR ICPerMed MEMBERSHIP

-Eligible organisations can be public and private not-for-profit health research funding organisations, foundations or ministries at both, the regional and national level.
+Eligible organisations can be public and private not-for-profit health research funding organisations, foundations or ministries at the national, international or regional level.
 They should, however, not only fund research in personalised medicine, but also track their research funding appropriately.
 The respective representatives can be either employed or mandated by an eligible organisation.

 Please state the name, full address and the mandate of your organisation.